 - You may be eligible for the Canada Child Benefit (CCB) tax-free monthly payment to payments and guardians raising children under 18 years of age.

 - You can claim provincial credits like the Alberta Family Employment Tax Credit, which pays a tax-free amount to families with children, and has no minimum working requirement.

 - You can qualify for the GST/HST tax credit that offsets some or all of the GST/HST you pay.
 Under this benefit, singles get $443/year, married or living common-law individuals get $580/year and families receive $153 for each child under the age of 19.

 If you would rather not file your taxes, you’ll be missing out on the tax benefits that you can legally claim.
 The monthly and one-time payments will make a difference and help you sustain a dignified lifestyle as you search for a new job.

 Filing zero income tax returns isn’t a useless exercise.
 Some of our clients have successfully claimed thousands in benefits during sustained periods of unemployment.

 We share a few things in common with sought-after tax professionals in Alberta.
-A Certified Accountant does your tax planning and accuracy is ingrained in our services.
+We do your tax planning and accuracy is ingrained in our services.

 - Get a review of previous 5 years’ tax filings